ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 #### Scheduled instance update errors

-If we receive an alert because of a DLQ message for event type `activities.scheudled-instance.amended` then it is likely one of the following scenarios:
+If we receive an alert because of a DLQ message for event type `activities.scheduled-instance.amended` then it is likely one of the following scenarios:
 * we received duplicate messages for the event, one pod succeeded to update but the other pod's Hibernate session fails to update a dirty entity
 * the scheduled instance was already deleted on a previous activity schedule update but the messages were processed out of order